JeffAstor/FlashCard/README.md

 An advanced PyQt5-based flash card application for creating, editing, and studying flash card sets with multimedia content support and AI-powered card generation.

+## Comments

+Thank you for checking out my application!
+What started as a simple need to create flash cards turned into a Python development project.
+This entire application was built using AI-assisted development—I create the plans and guide the AI through implementation.

+The project was developed using Claude Sonnet 4 over approximately 10 hours, resulting in about 8,000 lines of code (roughly 1,000 lines per hour!).
+For reference the average programmer might write 20 to 200 lines per day.
+I wanted this project to demonstrates the level of productivity possible with AI-assisted development.

+Getting it running on your machine is really not that hard 😊.
+The AI features work out of the box since they connect to my hosted server.
+For full details about the AI server architecture, check out `AI_SERVER_README.md`—it's a Flask server hosted on PythonAnywhere.

+**Platform Notes:**
+- **macOS**: Works seamlessly out of the box
+- **Windows**: Requires **LAVFilters** installation for audio/video playback (the app runs without it, but Qt5 needs codec support for media files)

 ## Features

 ### Application Modes